zprpic/react-posts/README.md

 ### 15 Add comments related to specific post page with error handling

 ### 16 Clean up some folders.
 Delete unnecessary files.

+### 17 Refactor components/pages into HOC

+### 18 Handle errors for messed up links in code (NOT in browsers) e.g. "/posts" to /postatgaggag/ - NOT DONE

+### 19 Refactor customhooks from 4 to 2 customHooks + create Async wrapper